 The original logo debuted in 1968.
-It featured a penguin wearing white gloves and a scarf and black skates.
+It featured a penguin wearing white gloves and a scarf, and black skates.
 It was holding a hockey stick in its wings.
 The image was imposed over a yellow triangle, placed inside a white circle with a blue-scripted “Pittsburgh Penguins” wordmark.
 Bob Gessner designed the Pittsburgh Penguins logo in 1967.
 The artist was paid $ 1,500 for providing the club with its first logo.

 1968 – 1972

 The second club logo was a slight modification of the previous one.
 The penguin lost the scarf and took on a fiercer visage to symbolize the team’s fighting mood.
-The image of the penguin on skates and the yellow triangle became smaller, while the navy blue circle was widened.
+The penguin’s image on skates and the yellow triangle became smaller, while the navy blue circle was widened.
 The team name appeared within the circle, yet the font of the wordmark in white was changed to a more classic one.

 1972 – 1992

 The new logo was unveiled in 1973.
 The navy blue circle and the team name within the design vanished.
 The penguin over a yellow triangle remained much the same as its predecessor: it was still wearing black skates and holding a hockey stick.

 Following new trends, the franchise logo got a bold, minimalistic, and abstract look.
 It was a postage-stamp penguin era.
 The focal point of the logo was the penguin, and the yellow triangle blended into one picture.
 One side of the triangle was painted yellow; the other was drawn in black and white stripes.
 They were separated by a white line that smoothly flew into the penguin’s head.

 Significant changes in the Pittsburgh Penguins logo did not happen, only a slight adjustment of the color tone.